Lagash: Gudea

 While the Gutians had partially filled the power vacuum left by the fall of the Akkadian Empire, under Gudea Lagash entered a period of independence marked by riches and power.
 Thousands of inscriptions of various sorts have been found from his reign and an untold number of statues of Gudea.
 A number of cuneiform tablets of an administrative nature, from Gudea's rule were found at nearby Girsu.
 Also found at Girsu were the famous Gudea cylinders which contain the longest known text in the Sumerian language.
 He was prolific at temple building and restoring.
 He is known to have conducted some military operations to the east against Anshan and Elam.
 Twenty of Gudea's year names are known.
 All are of a religious nature except for one that marks the building of a canal and year six "Year in which the city of Anszan was smitten by weapons".
 While the conventional view has been that the reign of Gudea fell well before that of Ur-Nammu, ruler of Ur, and during a time of Gutian power, a number of researchers contend that Gudea's rule overlaps with that of Ur-Nammu and the Gutians had already been defeated.
 This view is strengthened by the fact that Ur-Baba appointed Enanepada as high priestess of Ur while Naram-Sin of Akkad had appointed her predecessor Enmenana and Ur-Namma of Ur appointed her successor Ennirgalana.

 Gudea was succeeded by his son Ur-Ningirsu, followed by Ur-gar.
 Little is known about either aside from an ascension year name each and a small handful of inscriptions.
 It has been suggested that two other brief rulers fit into the sequence here, Ur-ayabba and Ur-Mama but the evidence for that is thin.
 Two tablets dated to the reign of Ur-Nammu of Ur refer to Ur-ayabba as "ensi" of Lagash, meaning governor in Ur III terms and king in Lagash.

 Nam-mahani

 Little is known of the next ruler aside from his ascension year name and a handful of religious inscriptions.
-Nam-mahani is primarily known for being defeated by Ur-Nammu, first ruler of the Ur III empire and being considered the last ruler of the second dynasty of Lagash (often called the Gudean Dynasty).
+Nam-mahani is primarily known for being defeated by Ur-Nammu, first ruler of the Ur III empire, and for being considered the last ruler of the second dynasty of Lagash (often called the Gudean Dynasty).
 In the prologue of the Code of Ur-Nammu it states "He slew Nam-ha-ni the ensi of Lagash".
-A number of his inscriptions were defaced and the statues of Nam-mahani and his wife were beheaded (the head were not found with the statues by Ur-Nammu in what is usually called an act of Damnatio memoriae.
+A number of his inscriptions were defaced and the statues of Nam-mahani and his wife were beheaded (the heads were not found with the statues, suggested to be due to an act of Damnatio memoriae attributed to Ur Nammu).